Fountain at Point State Park in downtown Pittsburgh

 Nicholas Coffee and Tea – One of the few local coffeehouses in close proximity.
 Family-owned since 1919.

-Rock N’ Joe – Coffee is not as good as Nicholas, although they do offer a spacious loft with a fireplace.
-Decent bagels, coffee unfortunately only served in paper cups.
+Rock N’ Joe – Their coffee is not as high quality as Nicholas, although they do offer a spacious loft with a fireplace.
+Update: Closed

 Rock N' Joe coffeehouse in downtown Pittsburgh